How to Get a Title Notarized Without the Seller: A Step-by-Step Guide

 Power of Attorney

-A Power of Attorney (POA) can be used to notarize a title without the seller’s presence.
+A Power of Attorney (POA) can notarize a title without the seller’s presence.
 The seller designates a representative to act on their behalf in all related legal actions.
 This representative can sign the title for the seller, and the notary will verify the representative’s identity and legal authority.
 Ensure the POA document is specific about the actions and property involved.
 The notary must review the POA to confirm its validity.

 Court Authorization